oldjun/PyMyORM/README.md

 model = User.find().where(id=id, name=name, phone=phone, status=status)
 ```

-`where` function will auto ignore the empty value or None value.
+`where` function will auto ignore empty string value or None value.

 ### update

-find the user which name is 'lily', and modify her money to 500, her phone to '18976642222'
+find the user which name is 'lily', and change her money to 500, her phone to '18976642222'

 ```python
 from models.user import User